SirReadsALot/Deeeep.io-Desktop-Client/README.md

 on GitHub, and unzip it and put in a folder, and open it in any IDE and run any of these scripts in the IDE:

-Run `!INSTALL.cmd` to install all the node modules required to run the clinet
+Run `!INSTALL.cmd` to install all the node modules required to run the client

 Run `!BUILD.cmd` to pack the client into a win-unpacked folder.